Tainted\\Coders

 struct Explode;

-Something like an Explode component that is used to trigger behavior and will be added and removed more than its read would be a great choice for a SparseSet over a Table.
+Something like an Explode component that is both used to trigger behavior and will be added and removed more than its read would be a great choice for a SparseSet over a Table.

-Later, when we want to get components for our entity we look up that index in each Table or SparseSet storing each different component.
+When we want to get components for our entity we look up that index in each Table or SparseSet storing each different component.
 This is how our individual components end up being a part of one thing in our game world.

 Bevy uses these archetypes to determine which systems can run in parallel and other performance gains.